-The charter also provides that the Compensation Committee may, in its sole discretion, retain or obtain the advice of a compensation consultant, legal counsel, or other adviser and is directly responsible for the appointment, compensation, and oversight of the work of the adviser.
+Our Compensation Committee operates under a written charter, which satisfies NYSE listing standards and is available on our website at localbounti.com under the heading "Investors - Governance - Governance Documents."
+The charter provides that the Compensation Committee may, in its sole discretion, retain or obtain the advice of a compensation consultant, legal counsel, or other adviser and is directly responsible for the appointment, compensation, and oversight of the work of the adviser.
 However, before engaging or receiving advice from a compensation consultant, external legal counsel, or any other adviser, the Compensation Committee will consider the independence of the adviser, including the factors required by SEC rules and NYSE listing standards.
-Our Compensation Committee did not hold any meetings in 2021.